 Click here to see an example of a handicap calculation with and without padding.

 One of the settings in Golf League Tracker is the "Minimum Rounds Required" setting which will prevent a handicap from being calculated until the player has this many rounds in the system, UNLESS the player has a starting handicap entered.

-The starting handicap is used for two purposes: To calculate a Padding Score if that option is turned on for the league, and to tell the system to calculate handicaps for that player if he doesn't have the minimum number of rounds entered.
+The starting handicap is used for two purposes: To calculate a Padding Differential if that option is turned on for the league, and to tell the system to calculate handicaps for that player if he doesn't have the minimum number of rounds entered.